 Let’s dive into some of these characters to learn just how effectively they were developed for this story.

 Aang, the protagonist of the series, is the titular “Last Airbender.”
-He has the ability to “bend” air (which basically means he can move and control air through his movements.
-Waterbenders, Earthbenders, and Firebenders can also each move their respective elements).
+He has the ability to “bend” air (which means he can move and control air through his movements.
+Waterbenders, Earthbenders, and Firebenders can each move their respective elements as well).
 Aang’s personality is light and fun – he’s adventurous and seeks out joy wherever he goes.
 On a base level, these traits line up with the concept of air quite well.
-Aang’s personality is, well, breezy.
+Aang’s personality is breezy.
 He just wants to be free to live as he pleases, and he hopes for the same for others.

 Once again, Aang’s age doubles down on this synergy.
-He’s just a kid; he doesn’t want the world’s responsibility, and quite frankly it shouldn’t have to fall on him.
+He’s just a kid; he doesn’t want the world’s responsibility.
 He gets easily distracted along his journey and sometimes avoids fights and training to try to have some fun.
 Aang is the perfect protagonist because he has to grow and mature to fulfill his role in the war, providing satisfying character growth, but also because his childlike nature and pacifist ideals place value on peace.
 Combined, this allows for a deep exploration of the association between peace, violence, and responsibility.